corvus-dotnet/Corvus.Identity/Documentation/articles/configuration.md

 ### Managed Identity if available, falling back to local dev options

-The old `AzureServiceTokenProvider` that underpins the now-obsolete [`AzureManagedIdentityTokenSource`](xref:Corvus.Identity.ManagedServiceIdentity.ClientAuthentication.AzureManagedIdentityTokenSource) offered a mode in which it would look for an Azure Managed Identity, but if it failed to find one, it would fall back to alternative sources such as Visual Studio, or the Azure CLI.
-This was convenient for development purposes: it meant that if you published code to Azure it would use the managed identity but it would use your personal credentials when debugging locally.
+The old `AzureServiceTokenProvider` that underpins the now-obsolete `Corvus.Identity.ManagedServiceIdentity.ClientAuthentication.AzureManagedIdentityTokenSource` offered a mode in which it would look for an Azure Managed Identity, but if it failed to find one, it would fall back to alternative sources such as Visual Studio, or the Azure CLI.
+This was convenient for development purposes: it meant that if you published code to Azure it would use the managed identity, but it would use your personal credentials when debugging locally.
 The new `Azure.Identity` libraries provide something similar, which you can opt for by setting [`IdentitySourceType`](xref:Corvus.Identity.ClientAuthentication.Azure.ClientIdentityConfiguration.IdentitySourceType) to [`AzureIdentityDefaultAzureCredential`](xref:Corvus.Identity.ClientAuthentication.Azure.ClientIdentitySourceTypes.AzureIdentityDefaultAzureCredential)

 ```json
 "MyService": {